 Nonqualified deferred compensation plans.
 You are not required to complete box 12 with code Y (Deferrals under a section 409A nonqualified deferred compensation plan).
 Section 409A provides that all amounts deferred under a nonqualified deferred compensation (NQDC) plan for all tax years are includible in gross income unless certain requirements are satisfied.
-See Nonqualified deferred compensation plans and the Nonqualified Deferred Compensation Plan Reporting Examples Chart.
+See Nonqualified deferred compensation plans under Special Reporting Situations for Form W-2 and the Nonqualified Deferred Compensation Reporting Example Chart.

-Reporting aide charts.
-To aide in reporting, a Form W-2 Box 13 Retirement Plan Checkbox Decision Chart and a Nonqualified Deferred Compensation Reporting Examples Chart have been added to these instructions.
-See pages 27 and 28.
+Reporting aid charts.
+To aid in reporting, a Form W-2 Box 13 Retirement Plan Checkbox Decision Chart and a Nonqualified Deferred Compensation Reporting Example Chart have been added to these instructions.
+See pages 28 and 29.